Deep Submodular Peripteral Networks: Introduction and Background

-There are other models of preference elicitation besides paired comparisons, however.
-Our aforementioned desire is for ``graded pairwise comparisons'' (GPC) which also have been studied for quite some time~\citep{scheffe1952pairedcomparisons,bechtel1967analysis,bechtel1971covariance}.
-Quite recently, it was found that ``GPCs are expected to reduce faking compared with Likert-type scales and to produce more reliable, less ipsative [the extent to which results are influenced by the specific method of measurement] trait scores than traditional-binary forced-choice formats''~\citep{Lingel2022} such as paired comparisons.
+There are other models of preference elicitation besides paired comparisons.
+We explore ``graded pairwise comparisons'' (GPC) which also have been studied for quite some time~\citep{scheffe1952pairedcomparisons,bechtel1967analysis,bechtel1971covariance}.
+Quite recently, it was found that ``GPCs are expected to reduce faking compared with Likert-type scales and to produce more reliable, less ipsative trait scores than traditional-binary forced-choice formats''~\citep{Lingel2022} such as paired comparisons.
 An intuitive reason for this is that, once we get to the point that an oracle is asked only if $A \prec B$ or $B \prec A$, this does not elicit as much information out of the oracle as would asking for $\oraclescore{A}{B}$ even though the incremental oracle effort for the latter is often negligible.
 As far as we know, despite GPC's potential information extraction efficiency advantages, GPC has not been addressed in the modern machine learning community.
 Also, while histograms $C_{i,j}$ are appropriate for maximum likelihood estimation (MLE) of non-linear logistic and softmax style regression~\citep{christiano2023deep,ouyang2022training,zhu2023principled,zhan2023provable}, MLE with a Bradley-Terry style model is suboptimal to learn scoring from graded preferences $\oraclescore{A}{B} \in \mathbb R$ which can be an arbitrary signed real number.

 In the present paper we simultaneously address both of the above concerns via the introduction and training of {\bf deep submodular peripteral networks} (DSPNs).
 In a nutshell, DSPNs are an expressive theoretically interesting parametric family of submodular functions that can be successfully learnt using a new GPC-style loss that we introduce below.
+In our work, since the teacher will be an expensive FL function and the learner is a DSPN set function, we can view this as a form of knowledge distillation.
+Our offering, therefore, is very far from incremental --- rather, we introduce a new provably more expressive model family (DSPNs), and a new learning paradigm (GPC-style learning) for distilling an expensive FL set function down to an expressive parametric learner.\looseness-1